 Currently in Care and Maintenance, Terramin is reviewing options for reopening with the strengthening zinc price.
 Terramin are in the midst of feasibility studies, to ultimately utilise the Angas processing and tailings facilities for the treatment of high-grade gold ore from the Bird-in-Hand Project, approximately 35 km to the north.

 For more on the Bird-in-Hand Gold Project click here.

 Terramin continue to have a positive relationship with the Strathalbyn community.
 Community consultation has always been achieved with the following principles of communication, transparency, collaboration, inclusiveness and integrity.

 To read our full Community Engagement Policy, click here.

 The Strathalbyn Community Consultative Committee, chaired by Mr Kelvin Trimper, meet quarterly, however, any member of the public may attend.
-The next SCCC is on Thursday, 24 November 2016 at 7:00pm at the Angas Zinc Mine, 2115 Callington Road, Strathalbyn.
+The next SCCC is on Thursday, 16 May 2019 at 7:00pm at Strathalbyn Library – Angas Room, 1 Colman Terrace, Strathalbyn.

 To read the SCCC Terms of Reference, please click here.

 To read the SCCC Chairman’s Agreement, please click here.